sakshi29/getir-app/README.md

      $ git clone git@github.com:sakshi29/getir-test.git
     ```

-2. To Run all test cases in the repo.
-Use command
+2. To run all test cases in the repo, use command

     ```
      $ go test ./...
     ```

-3. To Run aaplication.
-Use command inside cmd/getir-app
+3. To run application, use command inside `cmd/getir-app`

     ```
     $ go build
     $ ./getir-app